majordomusio/ansible-aws-cluster/README.md

 #### Spot Instances

-By default, EC2 Spot Instances are created.
-The maximum amount to bid can be set in the inventory:
+By default, EC2 Spot Instances are used.
+The maximum amount to bid can be set in your inventory:

 ```yaml
 vars: